 - Day to day personal use items and toiletries such as: quick-dry towels/rags, body clean items, toilet paper, wet wipes, bug spray, sunscreen, over the counter meds, etc.

 - Basic portable toilet, toilet tissue and toilet bags (for solid human waste—Forest Service vault toilets will be few and far between

 - Additional items such as: reliable and efficient portable lighting including head lamp, lanterns, flashlight with strobe function, etc.

 - Depending on the NMBR trip/tour location, participants will need to bring the appropriate large-format topographic state atlas (Benchmark and Delorme brands atlases are recommended)

 - Compass and GPS device (or cell-based GPS application that allows for use when cell service is not available).

 - Fire extinguisher and first-aid kit

 - Additional items such as: water treatment and/or filtering device, UV light, and/or purification tablets, multi-tool (such as SOG or Leatherman), leather or heavy-duty mechanics gloves, brimmed hat, poncho or rain gear, and lighters or matches

-Have questions about gearing up for a NMBR adventure?
+Do you have questions about gearing up for a NMBR Adventure?

-Please email email@example.com or utilize the contact box below for questions and feedback regarding trip/tour preparations.
+Please email email@example.com or utilize the contact box below for questions and feedback.
 The self-sufficient and educational aspect of NMBR’s guided overland adventures and in-field overland training programs challenges and prepares individuals for their future four-wheel drive and overland based endeavors.